WASP logoWASP

 Ground School

-Students complete FAA ground school covering aerodynamics, weather, navigation, regulations, and flight planning.
+Students work through FAA ground school covering aerodynamics, weather, navigation, regulations, and flight planning.

 03